-In our Zero Fatalities campaign, we often focus on the lives lost due to drunk drivers.
-But another aspect of the issue that doesn’t grab headlines is how victims of drunk drivers who sustain life-altering injuries respond to their circumstances over time.
+In our Zero Fatalities campaign, we often focus on the lives lost due to crashes.
+But another aspect of the issue that doesn’t grab headlines is how crash victims who sustain life-altering injuries respond to their circumstances over time.
 Some become bitter and disconnected, others hire lawyers and fight for retribution.
 Then there’s Heather Hurd-Schneider.

 In 1993, Heather Hurd was like many high school seniors.
 She was trying to decide if she wanted to play golf in college, as she had done so well at Ida Grove High School, or if another option might be better.